Animal Care Externship

 Our animal care teams are able to provide externship opportunities to students currently enrolled in an accredited animal behavior and/or husbandry program.
 Duties include cleaning, feeding, monitoring health and well being and providing enrichment for companion animals in the shelter.

 Our teams are able to provide externship opportunities to students currently enrolled in the Animal Behavior College program.
 The onboarding process includes a 1-1 mentor shift at the shelter and then students self schedule shifts to work directly with the animals.

 High School Externship

-High school students (16+) enrolled in an externship program at their high school can learn animal husbandry with the San Diego Humane Society Animal Care team.
+High school students (16+) can learn companion animal husbandry skills with the San Diego Humane Society Animal Care team.
 Duties include cleaning, feeding and providing enrichment activities for companion animals in the shelter.
-Students can assist with hands-on socialization after completion of optional training classes offered by the volunteer team.
-Externship placement priority is given to current active volunteers.
+This is a no animal contact role.
+Shifts are available 7 days a week.